Beyond Big Data: AI/ML Virtual Summit Recap

 How Smart is Your Bot?

-There tends to be two camps – one that wants to use artificial intelligence (AI) to augment human effort and those who want to replace human effort.
+There tend to be two camps – one that wants to use artificial intelligence (AI) to augment human effort and those that want to replace human effort.

 Enhancing human capabilities entails mimicking human behavior through technologies like computer vision that completes mundane activities as part of a larger process.
 It requires uncovering informational patterns so that humans can focus on executive reasoning and decision-making activities.